Watercolor Collage Carrot

 It sure has been a gorgeous spring weekend in Denver.
-I mean it will probably snow storm again a few times before summer but this weekend’s been perfect.
+It will probably snow storm again a few times before summer but this weekend’s been perfect.
 I cleaned like a crazy person then decorated for spring and Easter.
-I have a lot of carrot decorations but gosh, I felt like I need a new one to add so I whipped up this watercolor collage carrot decor.
-I love making things that mix up the tools and supplies I love most.
-I used my Creative Station to make the watercolor into stickers and that was prettttty awesome.
+We have a lot of carrot decorations but gosh, I felt like I need a new one to add so I whipped up this watercolor collage carrot decor.
+Making things that mix up the tools and supplies is what I love most.
+Using the Creative Station to make the watercolor into stickers and that was prettttty awesome.
 This post featuring watercolor collage carrot decor is sponsored by Xyron (Makers of the Creative Station) but the ideas and opinions are my own.

 Okay, let’s make carrots!
 Start by painting a piece of watercolor paper with orange and greens.
 Let it dry.